josojo/subjectivocracy/Forkonomics.md

 3. Higher financial evaluation: If the forkonomic token of a revenue earning dapp is added to the ETTF for the usage of a currency in the system, then many tokens are locked away, which increase the value of the remaining ones.

 Additionally, the issued token might be less perceived as a security due to the forking nature and issuing a token as a forkonomic token helps to build this forkonomics system in general.
+People might say that it is impossible to fork a company and all their assests.
+That is right, but what happens naturally in such a system is that the revenue stream of fees will be branched.
+This branching has the consequence that the tokens issued by these companies will have only value at branches, which are heavily in use and generate revenue for the company.

 ### Governance in Forknomonics